martinotecco/pc-remotecontrol-telegrambot/README.md

 **10.** in the console execute the following command: <br />
        `py bot\bot_setup.py` <br />
     a small window should has popped up and you should see a blank field under the title *BotFather token* <br />
-    paste your token in the blank field and click *confirm*, then click *start it* and wait about 5/10 seconds<br />
+    paste your token in the blank field and click *confirm*, then click *start* and wait about 5/10 seconds<br />
     <sup>(the small window should has closed)</sup> <br />
     now you have to close the console <br />
 **11.** first, if you don't have a Telegram username, you have to create your username through your Telegram profile settings <br />